Table of Contents

 External View – used to show what an External user generally sees in the Workspace.
 If there is more than one external user, with different levels of access to the same location, this option may not show everything each user will see.

 Modify Access - used to change the rights to the Workspace.
 A workspace's access list is set by default to be the Cabinet Membership list (Cabinet Default list) plus any profile-based security.

-Refresh – If you have E rights to a Workspace, you have the option to Refresh the workspace which can be done after the template has changed.
-This will update the workspace to show any changes made to Workspace template setup in the Cabinet Administration page.
+Refresh – If you have A rights to a workspace, you have the option to Refresh the workspace which can be done after the template has changed.
+This will update the workspace to show any changes made to workspace template setup in the Cabinet Administration page.
 Any folders which have been manually added since the workspace was created will be preserved.
-If you have set in the Cabinet Administration page to base filters on a specific Custom Profile, such as Document Type, then when the workspace is restored, filters will be created for existing documents based on those document types and the existing documents will be organized into those filters.
+If you have set in the Cabinet Administration page to base filters on a specific custom profile, such as Document Type, then when the workspace is restored, filters will be created for existing documents based on those document types and the existing documents will be organized into those filters.
 We recommend that you use this option instead of the delete option if the workspace is to be used again.
 Using the Refresh option will retain any links users have placed on their home pages.
 Any ShareSpaces which have been created and associated directly with the workspace will not be removed when the workspace is re-organized.